 Condition 4.1 will apply in respect of the Notes for so long as the Notes constitute Additional Tier 1 Capital of the Issuer (the "Qualifying Notes").
 Should the Notes no longer be treated as Additional Tier 1 Capital or Tier 2 Capital of the Issuer (the "Notes Disqualified as Own Funds"), Condition 4.2 will automatically replace and supersede Condition 4.1 without the need for any action from the Issuer and without consultation of the holders of such Notes.
-Should the Notes no longer be treated as Additional Tier 1 Capital but be treated as Tier 2 Capital (the "Notes Disqualified as AT1 but Qualified as T2" and, with the Notes Disqualified as Own Funds, the "Disqualified Notes"), Condition 4.3 will automatically replace and supersede Condition 4.1 without the need for any action from the Issuer and without consultation of the holders of such Notes.
+Should the Notes no longer be treated as Additional Tier 1 Capital but be treated as Tier 2 Capital (the "Notes Disqualified as AT1 but Qualified as T2" and, with the Notes Disqualified as Own Funds, the "Disqualified Notes"), Condition 4.3 will automatically replace and supersede Condition 4.1 without the need for any action from the Issuer and without consultation of the Notes Disqualified as Own Funds, the "Disqualified Notes"), Condition 4.3 will automatically replace and supersede Condition 4.1 without the need for any action from the Issuer and without consultation of the Notes.
 There is no negative pledge in respect of the Notes.